fredericvdhurk-code/project-glaciers/README.md

 └── environment.yml      # Dependencies

 ## Results
-- Promising RMSE for 3 of the glaciers
+- Good RMSE for 3 of the glaciers
 - Good R² values for the visualisation regressions

 ## Requirements